privacy-scaling-explorations/pse.dev/articles/circom-mpc-tldr-and-retrospective.md

 ![](/articles/circom-mpc-tldr-and-retrospective/AQpIQQuDUa4K6vWqK4tCI.webp)

-And yes, Fully Homomorphic Encryption (FHE) is among techniques (along side Garbled-Circuit and Secret-Sharing) that can be used for MPC construction in the most straightforward mental model:
+And yes, Fully Homomorphic Encryption (FHE) is among techniques (alongside Garbled-Circuit and Secret-Sharing) that can be used for MPC construction in the most straightforward mental model:

 ![](/articles/circom-mpc-tldr-and-retrospective/gBQ4obkZZ9je05-isHPj1.webp)